EleniaBoucher/BVH_Viewer/README.md

 This is a BVH Motion Capture Data file viewer written in JavaScript (using WebGL and specifically the three.js library).
-See a demonstration at: https://fling.seas.upenn.edu/~emretan/cgi-bin/bvhlist.html .

 **Features**:
 - Supports any rotation order in the file.